Evelyn Hatch

-Evelyn Hatch (1871 or 1874 – 1951) was an English child friend of the adult Charles Lutwidge Dodgson, better known by his pen name of Lewis Carroll.
+Evelyn Hatch (1871 or 1874 – 1951) was an English author, editor, and child friend of the adult Charles Lutwidge Dodgson, better known by his pen name of Lewis Carroll.
 She was the subject of photographs by Dodgson and is often part of the contemporary discussion about Dodgson's relationship with young female children.

 She also acted as editor for a book of Dodgson's letters after his death called A Selection From The Letters Of Lewis Carroll To His Child-Friends.
+Apart from her association and work with Dodgson, she authored Burgundy: Past and Present, which was well received.

 Biography

 Early life

 Evelyn Maud Hatch was born in 1871 or 1874 to Edwin and Bessie Hatch.
 She was baptized on 22 March 1874.
 Edwin Hatch was a theologian; author; a vice-principal of St. Mary Hall, Oxford; and later a university reader in Ecclesiastical history.
 Evelyn had two sisters, Beatrice and Ethel Charlotte.
 She also had a brother named Arthur Herbert Hatch (b.
 1864), who was House Prefect at his school, Malvern College.
 The Hatch family moved in "stimulating circles", including friendships with Edward Burne-Jones, Algernon Charles Swinburne and William Morris.

 The family lived in a Gothic-style house built in 1867 on Banbury Road in Norham Gardens, North Oxford, England.
 The house was described as having "arched windows, a tower, and a turret complete with a statue niche towards the top."
 Neighborhood friends included Julia and Ethel Huxley, daughters of Thomas Henry Huxley and the aunts of Aldous Huxley.
 Other acquaintances in the neighborhood who visited the Hatch family included Bonamy Price, Mark Pattison, and Benjamin Jowett.

 Evelyn attended the Oxford High School, Oxford for girls, where she participated in extracurricular activities, including acting.
 In 1879, Evelyn acted in the school's production of A Midsummer Night's Dream, playing Cobweb, a fairie.